Structure-Grounded Pretraining for Text-to-SQL: Experiments

 For all experiments, we use the BERT implementation from Huggingface \cite{Wolf2019HuggingFacesTS} and the pretrained BERT\textsubscript{LARGE} model from Google \footnote{We use the BERT-Large, Uncased (Whole Word Masking) model from \url{https://storage.googleapis.com/bert_models/2019_05_30/wwm_uncased_L-24_H-1024_A-16.zip}}.
 For pretraining, we use Adam optimizer \cite{kingma2014adam} with a initial learning rate of 2e-5 and batch size of 48.
 In both settings, we use $K_{neg}=1$ and pretrains our model for 5 epochs.
+We use 4 V100 GPUs for pretraining, which takes less than 4 hours.

 For Spider and the realistic evaluation sets, we use the official implementation of RAT-SQL \footnote{\url{https://github.com/microsoft/rat-sql}} and modify it to generate executable SQL queries.
 We follow the original settings and do hyperparameter search for learning rate (3e-4, 7.44e-4) and warmup step (5k, 10k).
-We use the same linear learning rate scheduler with warmup and train for 40,000 steps with batch size of 24.
+We use the same polynomial learning rate scheduler with warmup and train for 40,000 steps with batch size of 24.
 The learning rate for the pretrained encoder (e.g. BERT) is 3e-6 and is frozen during warmup.

 For WikiSQL, we use the official SQLova implementation \footnote{\url{https://github.com/naver/sqlova}}.
 We use the default setting with learning rate of 1e-3 for the main model and learning rate of 1e-5 for the pretrained encoder.
-We train the model for up to 50 epochs and select the best model using the development set.
+We train the model for up to 50 epochs and select the best model using the dev set.